 Countless organizations — from Fortune 500s to massive military branches to grassroots, community-based organizations — have been reaching out to ask us for tools to help them build a culture of respect, equity, and value.
 And we’re committed to engaging in this dialogue as often as we can.
 If your organization needs to make an investment in this equity:

-Sign up to demo our new online training — where organizations and employees can commit to meaningful ongoing education focused on culture change.
+Get in touch about bringing a custom training to your company, which helps organizations and employees commit to meaningful ongoing education focused on culture change.

 Send us a direct message with any questions or feedback you have.
 If you’re committed to joining me in this pursuit of a more equal world, my door — and inbox — are always open.